JuanMartinN02/LeetCodeSubmissions/Arrays/X. Descending Sort Array/ReadMe.txt

 Element 4 contents 5
 sortIntegers accepts the unsorted array.
 It should sort the array and return a new array containing the sorted numbers.

-The scenario is:

-1. getIntegers() is called.

-2. The returned array from getIntegers() is then used to call sortIntegers().

-3. The returned array from sortIntegers() is then printed to the console.

-[Do not try and implement this.
-It is to give you an idea of how the methods will be used]